english-blog/english-blog.github.io/_posts/2018-07-29-google-certified-professional-cloud-architect-preparation-guide.md

 ![Certification Image](https://api.accredible.com/v1/frontend/credential_website_embed_image/certificate/11761237?key=c2340e5fb67bd9183b3a6629c1a0b8209e896f9460c7b2739c3a5171daa17675)

 Like everyone else, I googled for preparation tips from those who were certified already.
-I was overwhelmed by the amount of information that I have to consume (online courses, documentation, videos etc).
+I was overwhelmed by the amount of information that I have to consume (online courses, documentation, videos, etc.).
 Even though this is a professional level certification, I wasn't really sure, that I have to subject myself to so much mundane reading and watching.
 I am working with Google Cloud Platform for about **a year and a half**, completely hands-on on a good number of services.
 So, I thought I should be able to clear the exam even without preparation.
 But, I didn't take chances anyway.

 So, I crafted my own plan.
 Here you go.